paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md

 A prior section 6 of Pub.
 L. 92–367 was classified to [section 467e of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467e) prior to repeal by Pub.
 L. 104–303.

 #### Amendments
+2025—Pub.
+L. 118–272 amended section generally.
+Prior to amendment, text of section read as follows: “The Secretary of the Army shall maintain and update information on the inventory of dams in the United States.
+Such inventory of dams shall include any available information assessing each dam based on inspections completed by either a Federal agency or a State dam safety agency.”

 2006—Pub.
 L. 109–460 amended section generally.
 Prior to amendment, section read as follows: “The Secretary of the Army, acting through the Chief of Engineers, may maintain and periodically publish updated information on the inventory of dams in the United States.”